backdrop-contrib/slick/README.txt

 RECOMMENDED MODULES
 --------------------------------------------------------------------------------
 The following modules are supported, but optional.
-- Colorbox, to have small grids/slides that open up images/videos in overlay.
+- Colorbox, to have grids/slides that open up image/video/audio in overlay.
 - Photobox, idem ditto.
 - Media, to have fairly variant slides: image, video, audio.
-- Field collection, to have more complex layout with Media.
+- Field collection, to have more complex layout along with Media file.
-- Color field, to colorize slide background individually.
+- Color field, to colorize slide background individually via Field collection.
 - Block reference to have more complex slide content for Fullscreen/width skins.
 - Entity translation, to have translated file and translate links with Media.
 - Field formatter settings, to modify field formatter settings and summaries.